 Minnie Jones was born and raised in a log cabin in Long Creek, Pender County, North Carolina, to Ella Jones, later Ella Jones Kelly.
 She and her mother moved to Wilmington in early 1893.
 Minnie left school after the fifth grade to work as a "sounder,” selling oysters and clams door-to-door.

 In 1908, at the age of 16, she married Julius Evans.
 Together, they raised three sons, Elisha Dyer, David Barnes, and George Sheldon.
-Throughout her life, even in childhood, Minnie experienced visions but did not begin to record them until 1935 when she created her first two drawings.
+Even in childhood, Minnie experienced visions throughout her life but did not begin to record them until 1935, when she created her first two drawings.

 It wasn't until 1940 that she began to gradually create crayons and pencils and ink drawings on small sheets of paper.
 Later, she added oil painting as a medium to record her visions.
 Described as visionary and (self-taught), her art expresses dreams and visions of religious faith, which she called her guarantee of love.

 Evans began working as the gatekeeper at Airlie Gardens in 1948.
 From its gatehouse, she sold her drawings and paintings to interested visitors.
 Evans got her first gallery exhibition in New York City in 1966.
 Since then, her work has been featured in the Art Image Gallery in New York City and the Portal Gallery in London.
 A permanent exhibit of her works at St. John's Museum of Art includes three paintings by this gifted, internationally-known Black artist.